England (7) – Bottallack -> Oxford

 classic fashion @ Marlborough

-Finally we reached Oxford, where we chose the camping not too far from the center.
-After we have payed 30 Pounds/night we found out that they don’t have a service station for motorhomes!
+Finally we reached Oxford, where we chose the campsite not too far from the centre.
+After we had payed 30 Pounds/night we found out that they don’t have a service station for motorhomes!
 But they were very helpful and we could empty our tank at a gully which we reached without a problem.

 Oxford, very busy town!